microsoft/build25-LAB309/Lab-Instructions/Exercise-2.md

 # Exercise 2: Add AI Search

 Add AI search and add data for the search, then redeploy.

 ## Module overview

 In [Exercise-1](/Lab-Instructions/Exercise-1.md), you deployed a Python app to Azure Container Apps (ACA).

 In this module, you are going to run `azd add` to add Azure AI Search, create an index and upload built-in sample data.

-Time to complete: 15 minutes
+!!! note "Time to complete: 15 minutes"

 ## Working with azd Compose